 Are you thankful that your needs are being met or are you feeling disillusioned because you haven't been given what you want or expected?

-Is your faith and trust grounded in Jesus Christ alone or is it in the things of this world?
+Is your faith and trust grounded in Jesus Christ alone or do you look to the things of this world to meet your daily needs?

 What we choose to place our faith and trust in each day matters.
-It not only impacts our joy and peace in our day to day lives, it impacts the lives of those around us.
+This daily choice not only impacts our joy and peace, it impacts the lives of those around us.
 It determines what we are modeling to our children and grandchildren.
-It impacts our priorities, our relationships, the choices we make, and ultimately our witness.
+It impacts our priorities, our relationships, and ultimately our witness.

-So often in this world and the culture in which we now live, we place our faith in people, relationships, education, success, money, possessions - so many temporal things that can end up disappointing us.
-We can even put our faith and trust in our picture of what we think a perfect life should look like.
-Chasing an illusion that can never be achieved.
+If we are not intentionally seeking first the Kingdom of God, it is our natural default to place our faith in people, relationships, education, success, money, possessions, worldly pleasure — so many temporal things that end up disappointing us.
+We can even put our faith and trust in our picture of what we think a perfect life should look like and waste a lifetime chasing an illusion that always seems just out of reach.

-I've come to believe through my own experience and what I've witnessed in ministry over the years that the more we have, the more we need to evaluate what we're placing our faith and trust in each day.
-It's easy to begin trusting in our "chariots and horses," especially if we are not seeking to live fully for Christ each day.
+Through my own personal experience and also what I've witnessed in ministry over the years, I have come to believe that the more we have, the more we need to evaluate what we're placing our faith and trust in each day.
+It's so easy for this flesh to begin trusting in our "chariots and horses," especially if we are not continually seeking to grow in our relationship with Jesus each day.

-If you're unsure, try living a couple of days without that thing and see where your heart goes.
+If you're unsure how much you’re trusting in things, try living a couple of days without it and see where your heart goes.
 I know that going without my cell phone for 48 hours while it was being replaced was a huge eye opener for me.
 I had no idea how much trust I had placed in it for my daily sense of wellbeing.
 I felt a lot of emotions in that 48 hours that were a bit unsettling to me.
-It showed me how easily I can place my faith and trust in everyday things and even modern conveniences.
+It showed me how easy it is for me to place my faith and trust in everyday modern conveniences I take for granted.
+The pandemic also revealed many of these things to all of us.

-Where is your joy and your passion focused today?
+As I close, take a few moments to think about where your faith and trust are focused today.
 Is it centered in anything other than your relationship with your Savior?

-I'll leave you with some wonderful verses that you can personalize and claim for yourself today - and each day moving forward as you choose to center your trust and faith in Him, unhindered.
+I'll leave you with some wonderful verses that you can personalize and claim for yourself today and each day moving forward, as you choose to center your trust and faith in Jesus Christ, unhindered.

 The Lord is my strength and my shield; in him my heart trusts, and I am helped; my heart exults, and with my song I give thanks to him.
 Psalm 28:7